jdestefani/tsptw-infoh413/README.txt

 -s,--seed	 	[Req,Seed] 	 Path to the file containing the list of seeds.
 -k,--known-best	[Opt,Best] 	 Best known solution for the analyzed instance.
 INT_MAX if omitted.

+Usage: TSPTW-ACO [PARAMETERS] -i [INPUTFILE] -s [SEEDSFILE]

+Flag 		 	Argument 	 	Description
+-a,--alpha 	 	[Opt,Alpha] 	Influence of pheromone trails.
+-b,--beta	 	[Opt,Beta] 	 	Influence of heuristic information.
+-h,--rho 	 	[Opt,Rho] 	 	Pheromone trail evaporation.
+-z,--tau-zero 	[Opt,Tau_zero]  Pheromone trail initial value.
+-e,--epsilon 	[Opt,Epsilon] 	Probability of choosing the best global solution instead of the best iteration one for pheromone update.
+-t,--t-max 	 	[Opt,T-Max] 	Maximum runtime for each run -n,--ants 	 	[Opt,Ants] 	 	Number of ants.
+-i,--input	 	[Req,Path] 	 	Path to instance to be given as input to the program -r,--runs	 	[Opt,Runs] 	 	Number of runs of the algorithm.
+1 if omitted.
+-s,--seed	 	[Req,Seed] 	 	Path to the file containing the list of seeds.
+-k,--known-best	[Opt,Best] 	 	Best known solution for the analyzed instance.
+INT_MAX if omitted.

+Usage: TSPTW-SA [PARAMETERS] -i [INPUTFILE] -s [SEEDSFILE]

+Flag 		 	Argument 	 	Description
+-a,--alpha 	 	[Opt,Alpha] 	Temperature decaying coefficient.
+-z,--T-zero 	[Opt,Tau_zero]  Initial temperature value.
+-x,--x_zero 	[Opt,Epsilon] 	Initial accepting ratio.
+-p,--ipt 	 	[Opt,Epsilon] 	Iterations per temperature.
+-l,--lbtu 	 	[Opt,Epsilon] 	Lower bound on temperature updates.
+-t,--t-max 	 	[Opt,T-Max] 	Maximum runtime for each run.
+-i,--input	 	[Req,Path] 	 	Path to instance to be given as input to the program.
+-r,--runs	 	[Opt,Runs] 	 	Number of runs of the algorithm.
+1 if omitted.
+-s,--seed	 	[Req,Seed] 	 	Path to the file containing the list of seeds.
+-k,--known-best	[Opt,Best] 	 	Best known solution for the analyzed instance.
+INT_MAX if omitted.

 For each of the parameters, in the column argument it is indicated whether an argument to the option is not required, optional or mandatory.